Locally compact, $\omega_1$-compact spaces: The minimum cardinality theme

 {\bf Problem 5.} {\it Can $\b$ be ``arbitrarily large'' and still be the minimum cardinality of a locally compact, $\w_1$-compact space that is not $\s$-countably compact? of one that is also normal?}

 The question of what happens under Martin's Axiom $(MA)$ is especially interesting since it implies $\b = \frak c$.
 It also implies that $\clubsuit$ fails and that there are no Souslin trees.
-Now a Souslin tree with the interval topology is of cardinality $\A_1$, and is locally compact, $\w_1$-compact and hereditarily collectionwise normal \cite[4.18]{N2} (hence hereditarily normal and hereditarily strongly cwH) but is not $\s$-countably compact.
+Now a Souslin tree with the interval topology is of cardinality $\A_1$, and is locally compact, locally countable, $\w_1$-compact and hereditarily collectionwise normal \cite[4.18]{N2} (hence hereditarily normal and hereditarily strongly cwH) but is not $\s$-countably compact.

 To show $\w_1$-compactness, use the fact that every closed discrete subspace in a tree with the interval topology is a countable union of antichains, and the fact that a Souslin tree is, by definition, an uncountable tree in which every chain and antichain is countable.
-To show that a Souslin tree is not the union of countably many countably compact subspaces, use these facts together with the fact that at least one subspace would have to be uncountable, and the observation that the Erd\H os - Rad\'o theorem implies that every uncountable tree must either contain an infinite antichain or an uncountable chain.
+To show that a Souslin tree is not the union of countably many countably compact subspaces, use these facts together with the fact that at least one of these subspaces would have to be uncountable, and the observation that the Erd\H os - Rad\'o theorem implies that every uncountable tree must either contain an uncountable chain, or an infinite antichain, which would be a closed discrete subspace, contradicting countable compactness.
 [The interval topology on a subtree is not always the relative topology, but the relative topology is finer, so new infinite closed discrete subspaces could arise.]

 It is worth noting here that adding a single Cohen real adds a Souslin tree but leaves $\b$ as the same aleph that it is in the ground model.
-So $\b$ can be arbitrarily large while the minimum cardinality for Problems 2 and 3 is $\A_1$.
+So $\b$ can be arbitrarily large while the minimum cardinality for Problem 1 is $\A_1$.

-A Souslin tree is not monotonically normal because every monotonically normal tree is a topological direct sum of copies of ordinals \cite{N3}, and the following problem is still unsolved:

-{\bf Problem 6.} {\it Is the existence of a Souslin tree enough to produce a locally compact, monotonically normal, $\w_1$-compact space that is not $\s$-countably compact?}

-Most independence results pertaining to monotonically normal spaces revolve around whether a Souslin tree (equivalently, a Souslin line) exists.
-However, Problem 6 suggests that this may not be the case with the question of which models have a locally compact, monotonically normal, $\w_1$-compact space that is not $\s$-countably compact.
-This would already be true if there is a model of $\clubsuit$ where there are no Souslin trees [the model in \cite{DS} turned out to be flawed].